 The perfect amount of spices: paprika, garlic powder, cumin and chili powder are added to the cashews in a food processor and mixed up to give it impeccable flavor.

-The chicken is seasoned with salt and pepper, dunked it in a giant bowl of unsweetened almond milk, then firmly pressed the cashew mixture.
+The chicken is seasoned with salt and pepper, dunked it in a giant bowl of unsweetened almond milk, then firmly pressed into the cashew mixture.
 Pop it all onto a parchment lined baking sheet and prepare to taste something truly unique.

-Cashew Crusted Chicken
+Whole 30 Cashew Crusted Chicken

 Cashew crusted chicken is the perfect addition to your weeknight dinner menu.
 Prepare the coating ahead of time, and pop it in the over for an easy family friendly meal.
 This easy chicken recipe is sure to win over the whole family.